descarteslabs/descarteslabs-python/descarteslabs/workflows/docs/types/numpy.rst

 Numpy Functions
 ---------------
-Workflows provides equivalents to some NumPy functions through the ``workflows.numpy`` module, for use on the Workflows :class:`Array <descarteslabs.workflows.types.array_.Array>` type.
+Workflows provides equivalents to some NumPy functions through the ``workflows.numpy`` module, for use on the Workflows :class:`Array <descarteslabs.workflows.types.array.Array>` type.
 Supported functions are listed here.
+For more information, see the :ref:`Workflows guide <workflows-numpy-guide>`.

 Use of these docstrings is subject to the `NumPy license <https://numpy.org/license.html>`_.